Prosciutto-Wrapped Chicken with Sage

 • Pat chicken* dry with paper towels. • Lay two slices of prosciutto beside one another on a work surface.
 Place a chicken cutlet along bottom of slices and top with 2-3 sage leaves.
 Tightly roll up prosciutto around cutlet, making sure sage leaves stay in place.
 Repeat with remaining prosciutto, chicken, and sage.

 • Heat a drizzle of olive oil in a medium oven-safe pan over medium-high heat.
-Add wrapped chicken and cook until browned, 2-3 minutes per side.
+Add wrapped chicken and cook until browned, 2-3 minutes per side (it’ll finish cooking in the next step).
 TIP: If your pan isn’t ovenproof, transfer chicken to a baking sheet. • Transfer pan with chicken to top rack of oven; roast until cooked through, 15-18 minutes.
 Transfer chicken to a cutting board to rest.

 • While chicken roasts, heat a drizzle of oil in a large pan over medium heat.
 Add shallot and mushrooms; cook, stirring occasionally, until softened and lightly browned, 5-7 minutes.
 Stir in garlic and cook until fragrant, 1-2 minutes. • Add 1 TBSP butter (2 TBSP for 4 servings), rice, and a big pinch of salt (we used ½ tsp; ¾ tsp for 4).
 Cook, stirring frequently, until rice is translucent, 1-2 minutes more. • Add 1 cup warm water and stock concentrates; stir until liquid has mostly absorbed.
 Repeat with remaining warm water—adding ½ cup at a time and stirring until liquid has mostly absorbed— until rice is al dente and mixture is creamy, 20-25 minutes.
 TIP: Depending on the size of your pan, you may need a little more or less liquid.

-• Once risotto is al dente, stir in cream sauce base, Italian cheese blend, half the Parmesan (save the rest for serving), and juice from one lemon wedge (two wedges for 4 servings); cook until slightly thickened, 2-4 minutes. • Remove from heat and stir in truffle zest (use less if you prefer a subtler taste) and 1 TBSP butter (2 TBSP for 4).
+• Once risotto is al dente, stir in cream sauce base, Italian cheese blend, half the Parmesan, and juice from one lemon wedge (half a lemon for 4 servings); cook until slightly thickened, 2-4 minutes. • Remove from heat and stir in truffle zest (use less if you prefer a subtler taste) and 1 TBSP butter (2 TBSP for 4).
 TIP: Risotto should be a little loose and saucy right before serving; it will thicken as it cools, so add a splash more water if needed. • Taste and season with salt and pepper.

 • Roughly chop remaining sage leaves.
 Slice chicken crosswise. • Divide risotto between bowls and top with remaining Parmesan.
 Arrange chicken over risotto; sprinkle with chopped sage.
 Serve with remaining lemon wedges.